urban-toolkit/curio/CODE_GUIDELINES.md

 ### New feature

-Create new components for new features.
+- Create new components for new features.

-Modify a component if expanding a feature.
+- Modify a component if expanding a feature.

-Components must be as independent of each other as possible.
-If one component depend on another create a reusable API or simple communication interface.
+- Components must be as independent of each other as possible.
+If one component depend on another, create a reusable API or simple communication interface.
+- New features should have a clear scope.
+- Write unit tests for the new features aiming for >90% incremental test coverage for all your code (check [writing tests](#writing-tests)).

-### Fixing bug
+### Fixing bugs

+- Careful to not introduce new bugs while fixing a bug.
+- Bugs usually exist due to the lack of tests.
+Write unit tests after fixing a bug aiming for >90% incremental test coverage for all your code (check [writing tests](#writing-tests)).

 ### Issues management

+If you open a GitHub Issue:

+1. It must be a bug/performance issue or a feature request or a build issue or a documentation issue (for small doc fixes please send a PR instead).
+2. Make sure the Issue Template is filled out.
+3. The issue should be related to the repo it is created in.

+Here's why we have this policy: We want to focus on the work that benefits the whole community, e.g., fixing bugs and adding features.
+Individual support should be sought on Stack Overflow or other non-GitHub channels.
+It helps us to address bugs and feature requests in a timely manner.

 ## Writing tests